jenkinsci/xltestview-plugin/src/main/markdown/jenkinsPluginManual.markdown

 ## Preface ##

-This document describes the functionality provided by **XL Release Jenkins Plugin**.
+This document describes the functionality provided by **XL Test Jenkins Plugin**.

 ## Overview ##

-The **XL Release Jenkins Plugin** enables 2 post-build actions: "Create a release from a template" and "Start a release" which can be combined sequentially.
+The **XL Test Jenkins Plugin** provides a post-build action that allows you to send test results to XL Test.

 ### Features ###